akulakar/MFEMSetUpAML/README.md

 	cd mfem
 	git checkout v4.8

-This copies the git repository onto your local machine and switches to v4.8 branch.
+This clones the git repository onto your local machine and switches to v4.8 branch.
 Now build it.

 	make parallel -j8 MFEM_USE_MPI=YES MFEM_USE_METIS_5=YES METIS_DIR=@MFEM_DIR@/../metis-5.1.0